True Summer vs Soft Summer

 Cool Rose vs. Muted Mauve:Â Which one makes your complexion look more vibrant?

-Cool Blue vs Dusty Teal:Â Which one brightens your eyes and skin?
+Sky Blue vs Dusty Blue:Â Which one brightens your eyes and skin?

-Soft Navy vs Taupe:Â Which one makes you look more radiant?
+Moss vs Dusty Teal:Â Which one makes you look more radiant?

 This should give you some indication of which season might be your home season and which colours suit you best.
 Experiment a little with the different colours and watch how you feel and how other people react - some hints that you are on the right track are:

-people asking you if you changed something about your appearance (even if you haven’t)
+people asking you if you changed something about your appearance (even if you haven’t);

-feeling more refreshed, awake, confident and radiant
+feeling more refreshed, awake, confident and radiant;

-not needing to wear as much make-upÂ
+not needing to wear as much make-up.

 4. Contrast Check